sprmcell/spinject/README.md

 # Where to find dll?

-This injector is just the injector to prevent potential virus threats, i will however have a gta v dll folder and a csgo, all stolen files hehe, download with caution :)
+This injector is just the injector to prevent potential virus threats, i will however have a gta v and csgo folder, all stolen files hehe, download with caution :)

 # Is this safe?